NIH-IRP-SingleCell/SC-UsersGroup/index.md

 # Welcome to the Single Cell Genomics SIG Users Group

 We will be posting information about upcoming users group events and other information here.
 For Single Cell Genomics SIG organized or cross-listed events, please visit <a href="https://NIH-IRP-SingleCell.github.io/SingleCellGenomics-SIG/">this site.</a>

 ***
-## Goals of this Users Group:
-1. Discuss ongoing work using single cell methods with colleagues at NIH using similar techniques.
-2. Coordinate regular meetings to present work in a friendly environment to gain feedback and suggestions.
-3. Discuss hurdles that arise in the course of our research in topic-focused discussion sessions.

-***
-## Meeting Formats

-### 2 x 20min Presentations
-1. Data sharing session where two people using single cell for their research present their work
-2. Friendly environment to get feedback and suggestions

-### Discussion Sections
-1. Open format meeting to discuss a topic, technique, or recent paper(s)
-2. Moderator organized; participant led

-***
 ## Upcoming Events